NBA Power Rankings Heading into 2017 All-Star Game

 "[Spoelstra] just took me out because the guy got a rebound," Whiteside told reporters Monday night.
 "It went over my head.
 It happens, man.
 I lead the league in rebounds the last time I checked.
 So I know how to rebound.
 It just went over my head.
 We talked about it and I came back in and I led both teams in rebounds."

-Whiteside finished with 19 boards in that game, then snatched 14 more in Miami's win against Houston.
+Whiteside indeed finished with 19 boards in that game, then snatched 14 more during Miami's win against Houston.

 12. Atlanta Hawks